theharold9000/Job-Ads---Brisbane/Embedded Software Engineer.md

-This is a role for someone who wants to be a 'full-service' software engineer; developing across the full SDLC (including writing and executing test plans), creating product documentation and managing releases<br>
+This is a role for someone who wants to be a 'full-service' software engineer.
+You'll be developing across the full SDLC (including writing and executing test plans), creating product documentation and managing releases<br>

 **Required skills**</br>